dimastatz/flatr/README.md

 # Flattr

 **Flattr** is a Python library that takes any GitHub repository and creates a **flat Markdown (`.md`) file** containing the entire codebase and documentation.
-It is designed to make codebases **easier to read, analyze, and feed into LLMs** for tasks like code explanation, summarization, and interactive documentation.
+It is designed to make codebases **easier to feed into LLMs** for tasks like code explanation, summarization, and interactive documentation.

 ---